-- Fees for late payment – When you pay the bill within grace period there is no interest, and after that, you have to pay interest.
-However, if you don’t pay the credit amount for more than 90 days, you are charged late payment fee.
+- Fees for late payment – When you pay the bill within the grace period there is no interest, and after that, you have to pay interest.
+However, if you don’t pay the credit amount for more than 90 days, you are charged a late payment fee.

 - Fees for card replacement – When you replace your card due to any underlying reasons, you have to pay fees for card replacement.

 - Surcharges – If you have ever noticed, then every petrol bill transaction comes with an additional surcharge, which is either 2.5 % of the total credited amount or a flat rate of Rs 10 – Rs 25.